3p3r/aws-scale-to-zero-container-service/README.md

 Access services through the proxy:
 - `http://localhost:9060`

-**Note**: Service containers are not directly accessible.
-All access must go through the proxy container for security and proper routing.

 ## Configuration

 All timing, capacity, and health check parameters are configurable via environment variables with sensible defaults.
-See individual component files for configuration options.